flor14/chemcalculatorrr/README.md

 ## Usage

-`chemcalculator` can be used as follows:
+`chemcalculatorrr` can be used as follows:

 ``` r
 library(chemcalculatorrr)